Published by Christina Riley. Last Updated on February 15, 2024.

 Morrow Mountain and Crowders Mountain State Parks

 Nearby Morrow Mountain State Park is also fun, albeit much smaller than Uwharrie.
-You can hike or drive to the top for a nice view of surrounding areas on clear days.
+You can hike or drive to the top for a nice view of the surrounding areas on clear days.
 Crowders Mountain State Park is a close 40-minute drive from uptown and also boasts 11 trails for you to explore.